Whon1980-DL/kids-english-club/README.md

     * Border-radius are applied throughout all the pages to give the boxes a soft touch effect and unintimidating look.
     * Box-shadow effect are used throughout to add dimension to boxes and helping them draw more attention from user.

+* Wireframes
+    Pen and paper in a notebook: simple and effective.

 _ _ _

 ## Features